Raccoonerd/raylib-pong/README.md

-# Just a raylib playgorund
+# Just a raylib pong game
 ___

-there will be some things i'll be trying in raylib